scipair/scipair.github.io/README.md

 SciPair is a tool for exploring relationships between authors using data from OpenAlex.
 It allows users to compare authors, visualize coauthorships, and citations.

+## Link to Try It

+You can try the tool online at [https://scipair.github.io/scipair/](https://scipair.github.io/scipair/).

 ## Creators

 - [Danishjeet Singh](https://singhdan.me)